 The crew drifted for more than ninety days in three tiny whaleboats, succumbing to weather, hunger, disease, and ultimately turning to drastic measures in the fight for survival.

-Philbrick has also written a version of the story for younger readers called Revenge of the Whale: The True Story of the Whaleship Essex.
+Philbrick has also written a version of the story for younger readers called Revenge of the Whale: The True Story of the Whaleship Essex

-Another book by Philbrick that I have read is Mayflower: A Story of Courage, Community, and War and I agree with him that The Rock is the a very disappointing piece of American tourism.
+Another book by Philbrick that I have read is Mayflower: A Story of Courage, Community, and War

 I saw that rock on a road trip I made back in 1971 and it was truly underwhelming.
 Now that I read the story behind that hunk of Dedham granodiorite glacial erratic, it makes more sense that I felt that way.
 That doesn't mean the rock is unimportant though.